CurveDocs/curve-docs/docs/factory/deployer_api.md

 stableswap, crypto, tricrypto
 why crypto basepools only on other chains? why not eth mainnet?

+!!! note
+    After deploying a pool, you must also add initial liquidity before the pool can be used.

 # Deploy Pools

-## **StableSwap Pools**
+## **StableSwap Factory**

 StableSwap Factory: [0xB9fC157394Af804a3578134A6585C0dc9cc990d4](https://etherscan.io/address/0xB9fC157394Af804a3578134A6585C0dc9cc990d4)

-!!! note
-    After deploying a pool, you must also add initial liquidity before the pool can be used.

 ### `deploy_plain_pool`